 Due in large part to this enhanced greenhouse effect, the world today is nearly 1˚C (1.8˚F) warmer than it was before the Industrial Revolution.
 While 1˚C may seem hardly noticeable on a sunny day, countries are already seeing the severe effects of planet-wide warming at this level.
 Heat waves are lasting longer, crop yields are shrinking, and rising sea levels are threatening coastal areas.

-Scientists warn that, without a significant reduction in greenhouse gas emissions, human activity will continue to raise global temperatures to 2˚C (3.6˚F) above nineteenth-century averages.
+Scientists warn that human activity will likely raise global temperatures to 1.5˚C (2.7˚F) above nineteenth-century averages by 2050, and, without a significant reduction in greenhouse gas emissions, global temperatures could reach 2˚C (3.6˚F).
 Should this happen, the results would be catastrophic.
 And, in some cases—such as species going extinct, coral reefs dying, and sea levels rising—the effects would be irreversible.